funcompbio/practical8/practical8.md

     +                               levels=c("Jan", "Feb", "Mar", "Apr", "May", "Jun",
     +                                        "Jul", "Aug", "Sep", "Oct", "Nov", "Dec"))

-Next, we will select the towns with high population (more than 200,000 residents) and save them into a data frame called `vac_high`.
+More highly populated towns provide more robust estimates of vaccination rate.
+For this reason, we will select the towns with high population (more than 200,000 inhabitants) and save them into a data frame called `vac_high`.
 Now we want to obtain the total vaccine doses administered per inhabitant every month in these specific towns.
-Again, we take advantege of the combination of `split` and `sapply` to do this calculation.
+Again, we take advantage of the combination of `split` and `sapply` to do this calculation.
 Finally, we create a new data frame with the summarised data, including a column called `muni_type` that identifies the type of municipalities (“High” as in “High population”) used for extracting this values.

     > vac_high <- vac_pop_merge[vac_pop_merge$Poblacio_padro > 200000,]
-    > dosesh_high <- split(vac_high$doses_100K_h, vac_high$month)
+    > dosesh_high <- split(vac_high$doses100K, vac_high$month)
     >
     > total_dosesh_high <- sapply(dosesh_high, sum)
     >